Lciappi/edge/README.md

 seen the impact the pandemic has had on many small businesses, and fresh capital could allow companies to re position themselves and create jobs.

+ ## User Stories

+ - As a user, I want to be able to add an investment to my portfolio
+ - As a user, I want to be able to view the list of investments on my portfolio
+ - As a user, I want to be able to see the balance of the user class
+ - As a user, I want to be able to deposit money to the user class
+ - As a user, I want to be able to withdraw money from the user class